 Our Kids Zone has plenty of bouncy castles and all day access is just a fiver per child.
-For younger children (5 and below) there is our Forrest School area run by our friends from Hipperholme Forrest Nursery.
-Our Brodstock Village has numerous stalls including the infamous dunk tank, the climbing wall, facepainters and some new features this year.
+Our Activity Zone hosts free sessions and displays throughout the day for anything from Rugby Tots, Netball and martial arts.
+For children 5 years and under there’s our Forest School area run by our friends from Hipperholme Forest Nursery.
+The “Brodstock Village” has numerous stalls including the infamous dunk tank, the climbing wall, facepainters and crafts.

 I’m afraid not but it’s something we may add in years to come.
-The vast majority of Brodstockers come from within a 5 mile radius so we assume they’d prefer the comfort of their own bed, rather than a foam mat or camp bed, after a day revelling at the festival.
+The vast majority of Brodstockers come from within a 5 mile radius so we assume they’d prefer the comfort of their own bed, rather than a foam mat or camp bed, after a day revelling at the festival!